1dhavalpatel/1dhavalpatel/README.md

 - 👋 Hi, I’m Dhaval
-- 👀 I’m interested in building ML models & useful visualizations for FSI domain, and exploring use cases for dapp.
+- 👀 I’m interested in building ML models & useful visualizations for FSI domain, and exploring use cases for dapp in the worold of DeFi.
-- 🌱 I’m currently learning AI ML and dapps
+- 🌱 I’m currently learning AI ML and Solidity
 - 💞️ I’m looking to collaborate on any of the above topics
 - 📫 How to reach me - Just connect on LinkedIn